-- Follow the public participation process in accordance with Chapter 4 of the Local Government: Municipal Systems Act No. 32 of 2000 to obtain public comment on the first draft of the disaster risk management policy framework. - Once the comments have been received, process inputs and comments in the same way as was done in Phase 1. - Once the amendments have been completed, final editing can take place. - Submit the final draft of the disaster risk management policy framework to the municipal council for adoption. - Publish the municipal disaster risk management policy framework in the provincial gazette.
-This is not mandatory but it is recommended.
+- Follow the normal process for publishing a notice in the provincial gazette and calling for public comment on the first draft of the disaster risk management policy framework. - Once the comments have been received, process inputs and comments in the same way as was done in Phase 1. - Once the amendments have been completed, final editing can take place. - Submit the final draft of the disaster risk management policy framework to the Executive Council for adoption. - Publish the municipal disaster risk management policy framework in the provincial gazette.

-Need more help with taking your municipal disaster risk management policy framework through the public participation process?
-Then dip into the Template Jar.22
+Need more help with taking your provincial disaster risk management policy framework through the public participation process?
+Then dip into the Template Jar.